avellinwong01/EE2026-Digital-Design-Project/README.md

 # EE2026-Project
-This repository contains the codes (under the 'final' branch) for the design of an integrated sight and sound entertainment system on the Basys3 FPGA Board, written in Verilog.
+This repository contains the codes (under the 'final' branch) for the design of an integrated sight and sound entertainment system on the Basys3 FPGA Board, using a microphone and OLED screen.
+The codes were written in Verilog, a hardware description language.
+The main module is the Top_Student module, with all the other modules for the various games and functionalities instantiated within it.

 Done by: Jared Cheang & Wong Zi Xin, Avellin